Center of Mass and spin for isolated sources of gravitational radiation: Null Cone Cuts

 \item A perfectly valid question is whether a conformal metric can be constructed from any arbitrary function $Z(x^a,\zeta, {\bar \zeta})$.
 In general the answer is no since for a fixed value of $x^a$ equation (\ref{g00}) is an algebraic equation for nine constants whereas $(\zeta, {\bar \zeta})$ can take any value.
 Thus, conditions must be imposed on $Z$ for a metric to exist.
 It can be shown that the so called metricity conditions are given by

-and they must be satisfied by $Z$ before one looks for a conformal metric. \item Further insight into the geometrical meaning of $\Lambda$ can be gained by Using Sachs theorem.
+and they must be satisfied by $Z$ before one looks for a conformal metric.
+These conditions generalize work by Cartan\cite{Cartan}, and Chern\cite{Chern} originally derived for third order ODEs although coming from a completely different approach.
+In three dimensions, one derives exactly the same condition from either the NSF\cite{FIK} or the Cartan approach. \item Further insight into the geometrical meaning of $\Lambda$ can be gained by Using Sachs theorem.
 One can show that the $\Lambda$ satisfies

-with $\sigma^0$ the Bondi shear at null infinity and $\sigma_Z$ the asymptotic shear of the future null cone from $x^a$ evaluated at null infinity \cite{BKR}. \item Under a Bondi supertraslation the above equation remains valid in form as $\sigma'^0=\sigma^0+\eth^2 \alpha $ and $\sigma_Z$ remains the same. \item As a particular case of equation (\ref{NC cuts}), one can obtain the null cone cuts in Minkowski space.
+with $\sigma^0$ the Bondi shear at null infinity and $\sigma_Z$ the asymptotic shear of the future null cone from $x^a$ evaluated at null infinity \cite{BKR}. \item Under a Bondi supertranslation the above equation remains valid in form as $\sigma'^0=\sigma^0+\eth^2 \alpha $ and $\sigma_Z$ remains the same. \item As a particular case of equation (\ref{NC cuts}), one can obtain the null cone cuts in Minkowski space.
 Since $\sigma_Z=0$ (null cones are shear free) and the imaginary part of the shear vanishes we have,

 with $\sigma_R$ a real function on the sphere.
-Using a supertraslation one eliminates $\sigma_R$ and obtains a canonical equation
+Using a supertranslation one eliminates $\sigma_R$ and obtains a canonical equation

 whose solution will be given and used in this work.

 \end{itemize}

 To obtain the dynamical equations for $Z$ one uses the algebraic relation between the conformal metric of the spacetime and $Z$ directly from (\ref{g00}).
 One then constructs the Ricci and Weyl tensor and imposes the Einstein equations.
 Since the resulting equations are technically involved we present first the linearized version of the field equations for $\Lambda$ and $Z$.